roolebo/tianocore.github.io/Laszlo's-unkempt-git-guide-for-edk2-contributors-and-maintainers.md

      *.c
      ```

+     From git version 1.9.0 onwards, this can be configured permanently
+     for the current repository with
+     ```
+     git config --add diff.orderFile <full path to edk2.diff.order>
+     ```
+     If using an older version of git, you need to pass this path in
+     manually when generating patches.

 11.  <a name="contrib-11" href="#contrib-11">&sect;</a>
      Add your own fork of edk2 that lives on GitHub as a *remote* to
      your local clone: